 The board of directors shall consist of the following ex-officio members: the president; the president-elect who chairs the committee; the secretary; the treasurer; and three elected members, two of whom are elected by the ASPB membership at large and one of whom is elected by the council from among the council’s members.

-The program committee shall consist of the secretary, who serves as chair, the president-elect, either the secretary-elect or the immediate past secretary (depending on year in the election cycle), and four members appointed by the president, one each year for a period of four years.
+The program committee shall consist of the secretary, who serves as chair, the president-elect, either the secretary-elect or the immediate past secretary (depending on year in the election cycle), and four members appointed by the president-elect, one each year for a period of four years.

 The nominations committee shall consist of the president-elect (chair), president, and immediate past president.
-In the event that the immediate past president is nominated (and accepts) at-large for an office (secretary-elect or elected member of the board of directors), the president shall appoint a replacement from the elected or representative members of the council.
+In the event that the immediate past president is nominated (and accepts) at-large for an office (secretary-elect or elected member of the board of directors), the president-elect shall appoint a replacement from the elected or representative members of the council.

 Article IX: Endowment Funds